opnsense/docs/source/manual/how-tos/wireguard-client.rst

 ------------------------

 On :menuselection:`Firewall --> Rules` add a new rule on your WAN interface allowing the port you set in your instance (Protocol UDP).
-You also have a new interace **Wireguard** in rules, where you can set granular rules on connection inside your tunnel.
+You also have a new interface **Wireguard** in rules, where you can set granular rules on connections inside your tunnel.

 Your tunnel is now up and running.